OWASP/owasp-summit-2017/Outcomes/Juice-Shop/Juce-Shop-Update.md

 layout   : blocks/page-content
 title    : Juice Shop Update
 ---
-Live release of OWASP Juice Shop to publish all the work achievements of the summit and see Travis-CI & friends in action in the process.
+Live release of OWASP Juice Shop to publish all the achievements of the summit and see Travis-CI & friends in action in the process.

 **While the release is underway all the new features in v4.0.0 will be demonstrated!**